andreyp123/basement_station/README.md

 ## Description

-The station is placed in the house basement to measure:
+The station is placed in my house basement to measure:
 - temperature
 - humidity
 - lightness
+- water pressure before the pump (aka input pressure)
 - water pressure after the pump (aka output pressure)
-- water pressure before the pump (aka input pressure)
 - water pump mode (on/off) -- TODO

 The station shows current measurements on the LCD screen.